jchapin/capitaltechnologyservices.github.io/_posts/2016-06-15-independent-contractor-agreement.md

     performance of the duties specified in this agreement.
-Contractor’s duties shall be as follows: planning, implementation, quality assurance, deployment, documentation, project management, and tasks necessary for environment maintenance for custom software development.
+Contractor’s duties shall be as follows: planning, implementation, quality assurance, deployment, documentation, project management, and tasks necessary for environment maintenance for software development.
 Contractor further agrees that in all such aspects of such work, Contractor shall comply with the policies, standards, regulations of the Company from time to time established, and shall perform the duties assigned faithfully, intelligently, to the best of their ability, and in the best interest of the Company.

 ## 2. Confidentiality